Depreciation is a measure of age and condition, with a given lifetime.

-Why is this important?
+Why is depreciation important?
 Because, in the end, an insurance policy may only pay you current value or depreciated value for a damaged thing, as part of a residential or commercial property claim, a claim from an automobile wreck, or from a contents claim after a hurricane, fire or flood.

 For more information on how to prepare for an insurance claim, or assistance in the adjustment of insurance claims, please contact John Ruskin at the address or phone number, below.